tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ssm_association.md

 ## Parameters

-### association_id _OR_ name _AND_ instance_id _(name and instance_id are required together)_
+`association_id` _OR_ name _AND_ instance_id _(name and instance_id are required together)_

-This resource accepts the association_id, document name and instance id.
+: This resource accepts the association_id, document name and instance id.
 If not using association_id, name and instance id must both be provided as parameters
   This can be passed either as a string or as a `association_id: 'value'` key-value entry in a hash.

 ## Properties